 Many CRI members have long engaged in ministry work to support immigrant communities by providing access to education, housing, spiritual direction, and legal aid to those in need.
 In our role as investors, we are well positioned to encourage the business community, and specifically corporations in our investment portfolios, to advocate for just immigration policies and to speak out in the face of actions that undermine respect for the human dignity of all people, including immigrant and refugee communities.
-Immigration has emerged as a priority engagement issue for the CRI and the broader ICCR community due to the uncertainty and hostility immigrants face in the current U.S. political environment.
-In January 2017, we joined other investors in sending a letter to the representatives of President Trump’s Strategic and Policy Forum to use that forum to speak out strongly against the President’s Executive Order restricting entry into the U.S. for refugees, immigrants, and documented residents from selected counties and further urged them to take steps to respect the rights of workers and align corporate policies and practices with the United Nations Sustainable Development Goals.
+Immigration has emerged as a priority engagement issue for Tri-CRI and the broader ICCR community due to the uncertainty immigrants face in the current U.S. political environment.

+- In February 2017, we joined investors in sending a letter to the representatives of President Trump’s Strategic and Policy Forum to use that forum to speak out strongly against the President’s Executive Order restricting entry into the U.S. for refugees, immigrants, and documented residents from selected counties and further urged them to take steps to respect the rights of workers and align corporate policies and practices with the United Nations Sustainable Development Goals.

 Recognizing the important contributions immigrant communities make to our economy, culture, and society, we are working in collaboration with investors within ICCR to further integrate this priority into our shareholder engagement.
 Comprehensive immigration reform is an issue that touches nearly every corporation either through its workforce or customer base, therefore we would like to see all companies take action.
 We will also identify priority sectors for engagement that may be particularly exposed to risks related to immigration policy, for example those industries that have significant numbers of migrant workers, such as agriculture.
 In addition, investor engagement with the private prison companies that operate immigration detention centers will encourage respect for human rights in their operations.
 As we introduce the immigration policy issue in our ongoing dialogues, investors will encourage companies to be vocal in publicly opposing such policies due to the strong influence the business community has on the present administration.